neams-th-coe/cardinal/doc/content/tutorials/csg_to_cad.md

 ## Geometry and Computational Models

 This model consists of a simplified version of the KRUSTY reactor.
+The neutronics model contains the fuel, heat pipes, and several layers of radial insulation and reflector materials.
+Simplified material compositions have been used, and many ex-core components have been removed for the sake of a simpler tutorial.

+A conceptual image of the (i) fully-detailed KRUSTY model (background transparent image) and the simplified [!ac](CSG) models used in this tutorial (foreground) is shown below.

+!media krusty_geom_openmc.png
+  id=krusty_geom_omc
+  caption=OpenMC CSG model with which we will start from style=width:40%;margin-left:auto;margin-right:auto;halign:center

 ## Converting CSG to CAD using Coreform Cubit